 - You follow good personal productivity and time management practices.

 Guess what: Managing your office doesn’t have to take the bulk of your time.
-With sharp processes in place, proper law office management, and a mind open to automation, you can run your practice with efficiency and get back to doing what you do best: practicing law.
+With sharp processes in place, proper law office management, and a mind open to automation for systems and processes, you can run your practice with efficiency and get back to doing what you do best: practicing law.

 In any office, processes and procedures are your solid road map.
 In your law firm, processes ensure you can easily locate contacts, tasks, emails, documents, and more associated with your clients.
 They also help you use your time and resources efficiently and ensure your staff does the same.

 Approximately 20 to 30% of revenue is lost due to inefficiencies in company processes each year.

 In your firm, these inefficiencies might include employees hunting answers to simple questions or documents put in the wrong places.
 You can solve these issues with documented procedures, both freeing up your time and keeping your operations consistent.

 How to Craft Your Law Office Management Procedures

 Put together your office procedures so that, as you grow, you have a foundation in place for each new employee or member of your firm.
 You’ll want to compile all procedures into a law office procedure manual for safekeeping and reference.
 This includes your plan for contingencies like natural disasters or remote working policies.
 To get started, follow these steps:

 1.Identify your processes.
 Consider each task you complete on a daily basis.
 Include simple as well as complex processes.
 Some example law office processes include: